 I did definitely pay full attention throughout – but generally, The Knight Before Christmas is romantic, Christmassy, dare I say – silliness for incredibly non-taxing viewing.
 It was perfect for unwinding after my very busy week.

-Why not give it a chance and let it relax you if you’re especially curious?
+Why not give it a chance and let it relax you if you’re especially curious and ready for Christmas?

 Set in New York City (of course!) and directed by Peter Segal, Second Act is about an underestimated retail worker who reinvents her life and her life-story, leading to her finally landing her dream job and more.